SuperNEMO-DBD/Falaise/documentation/flreconstruct/UsingMockCalibration.md

 data bank is added.
 It is this bank that should be used for any reconstruction or analysis task, and it should be read as an instance of `snemo::datamodel::calibrated_data`.
-The documentation of that object should be consulted for for information on accessing Geiger and Calorimeter data.
+The documentation of that object should be consulted for information on accessing Geiger and Calorimeter data.

 You can replace the dump module in the above example with a chain of your